 - Wilms tumor?

-- What “stage” did your Kidney Cancer grow too?
+- What “stage” did your Kidney Cancer grow to?

-- Stage 1: Tumor contained within the kidney and is less then 7 cm.
+- Stage 1: Tumor contained within the kidney and is less than 7 cm.

-- Stage 2: Tumor is greater than 7 cm, but is still contained within the kidney.
+- Stage 2: Tumor is greater than 7 cm but is still within the kidney.

-- Stage 3: Tumor has expanded outside of the kidney and now may also be affecting one’s adrenal glands or other tissues or organs nearby.
+- Stage 3: Tumor has expanded outside of the kidney and may also be affecting one’s adrenal glands or other nearby tissues or organs.
 Lymph node involvement may or may not exist.